 Alcohol’s Psychological and Social Harm

 For some in public health, however, the cigarette lobby is not the real problem.
-Chris Hawkey, a gastroenterologist, writes in The Guardian that with research predicting that alcohol will be responsible for the deaths of over 90,000 people by 2019, the bigger danger is in the bottle, not the cigarette pack.
+Chris Hawkey, a gastroenterologist, writes in The Guardian that research predicts alcohol will be responsible for the deaths of over 90,000 people by 2019, meaning the bigger danger is in the bottle, not the cigarette pack.
 Rates of alcohol consumption have increased throughout all levels of society and given way to an “epidemic of alcohol liver disease.”24

 Hawkey writes that while both cigarettes and alcohol claim thousands of lives every year, alcohol’s effects are significantly worse because, unlike cigarettes, alcoholism ruins lives and the drinker’s sense of self-worth before actually bringing about death.
 Hawkey notes that this “personal degradation,” and the destruction of family, friends, and other social circles does not usually happen with tobacco.24 Yet, while the tobacco industry’s marketing is tightly regulated by the government, the University of Texas at Austin found that spending on alcohol ads has increased by 400 percent over the last 40 years.
 This comes even as the overall drinking rate has not appreciably changed, suggesting that alcohol manufacturers are spending literally hundreds of millions of dollars to convince Americans to drink more.25